JSTOR-Labs/plant-humanities/docs/content/cacao.md

 A fruiting cacao tree, identified as *Tlapalcacautl* in Nahautl, features in a recipe entitled “Trees and flowers for the fatigue of those administering the government and holding public office”.[^ref3] The other representation of cacao found in the text, identified as *Cacauaxochitl* in Nahautl, shows the plant in flower.[^ref4] While previous scholars have identified this plant as _Quararibea funebris_ because of the similarity of the Nahuatl name given with that of one described by Francisco Hernández de Toledo, the deep orange and yellow petals along with the overall structure of the petals, pistil, and stamen depicted actually support the identification of it as a flowering and budding _Theobroma cacao_.[^ref5] The _Cacauaxochitl_ illustration is featured with a recipe for  “Mental Stupor” that calls for the use of its bark and roots.
 This same flowered cacao tree  (_Cacauaxochitl_), while not illustrated,  also features in recipes for hurt feet and as a cure for fear.
 <var data-image-viewer></var>
-<var data-image id="Tlapalcacauatl" title="Tlapalcacauatl" data-url="https://kg.jstor.org/w/images/5/56/BadianusCacao1.jpg" data-region=""></var>
+<var data-image id="Tlapalcacauatl" title="Tlapalcacauatl" data-url="https://jstor-labs.github.io/plant-humanities/images/TlapalcacautlBadianus.jpeg" data-region=""></var>
 <var data-image id="Fruiting cacao" title="Fruiting cacao" data-url="https://upload.wikimedia.org/wikipedia/commons/4/44/Cacao_-_United_States_Botanic_Garden%2C_Washington%2C_D.C._-_Stierch.jpg" data-region=""></var>
-<var data-image id="Cacauaxochitl" title="Cacauaxochitl" data-url="https://kg.jstor.org/w/images/1/17/BadianusCacao2.jpg" data-region=""></var>
+<var data-image id="Cacauaxochitl" title="Cacauaxochitl" data-url="https://jstor-labs.github.io/plant-humanities/images/CacauaxochitlBadianus.jpeg" data-region=""></var>
 <var data-image id="Flowering cacao" title="Flowering cacao" data-url="https://upload.wikimedia.org/wikipedia/commons/6/66/Cacao_Flor.JPG" data-region=""></var>

 It is clear that the watercolors  illustrate  anatomically accurate plant  structures situated within particular stages of the reproductive life cycle of cacao.
-These details of the herbal indicate  that the Mexica  had a detailed understanding of  the biology of cacao, a  level of knowledge not represented  in contemporaneous European-authored herbals.
+These details of the herbal indicate  that the Mexica  had an intimate understanding of  the biology of cacao, a  level of knowledge not represented  in contemporaneous European-authored herbals.
 Consequently, the knowledge of cacao within the Badianus has a broader spatio-temporal history, developing across Mesoamerica well before the arrival of Spaniards and the formation of the school in which de la Cruz and Badiano created the herbal.
 <var data-scope="local" id="Q13703"></var>
 <var data-map title="World" data-center="19.431947, -99.133335" data-zoom="5"></var>
 <var data-map-layer